-Steve came to Foundation Capital in 2007 from Ning, a social platform he helped launch in 2004 and where he was vice president of product and engineering.
-Before Ning, Steve was director of engineering at Immersion [IMMR], which pioneered tactile feedback and human touch technology.
+Steve came to Foundation Capital in 2007 from Ning, a social platform he helped launch in 2004 and where he served as vice president of product and engineering.
+Before Ning, Steve was director of engineering at Immersion [IMMR], which pioneered tactile feedback and human-touch technology.
 Previously, Steve was a project leader and design engineer at IDEO, where he developed more than a dozen successful products for companies including Cisco, Nike, BMW, Steelcase, McDonalds, and Caterpillar.

-Steve is the author of The Way to Design and convener and host of Product Minds, a Foundation Capital series of conversations with industry leaders about the art, science, and drive that go into building great products.
+Steve is the author of The Way to Design, a guidebook for designer founders.
+He also writes a regular column for Forbes about product, tech, startups, and “Missionary Misfits.”
+And he is the convener and host of Product Minds, a dinner series of conversations with industry leaders about the art, science, and drive that go into building great products.

 Steve holds a B.S. from Worcester Polytechnic Institute, an M.S. from Stanford University, and an M.B.A. from the Stanford GSB.
 Outside of work, Steve tries in vain to impart Boston snow-blowing values to his three children growing up in sunny Silicon Valley.
 His happy place is designing and building a surfboard along with his wife and youngest daughter.